Skip to content

 Admissions

-Check the Requirements for Our M.A. in Communication Studies Program
+Check the requirements for our M.A. in Communication Studies program

 A-State Online has a streamlined admission process for new students and transfers alike.
 Students who are interested in the M.A. in Communication Studies online program must have a baccalaureate degree from an accredited institution.
 Review full admission requirements below.